ACJ Dislocation

 - tighten suspensory fixation

-Vumedi open technique video
+Vumedi open technique with CA ligament video

 Arthrex tightrope arthroscopic technique video